 He returned home to Puerto Rico this week to focus on the game's future.

-Alomar and Major League Baseball recently partnered to play host to Puerto Rico 12 (PR12), a showcase tournament for the best 150 amateur prospects on the island.
-The event started Tuesday and ended Sunday at the historic ballpark.
+Alomar and Major League Baseball have partnered to play host to Puerto Rico 12 (PR12), a showcase tournament for the best 150 amateur prospects on the island that starts on Tuesday in San Juan.

-The six-team event featured a scouting combine in front of MLB scouts and college recruiters, followed by a five-day tournament.
+The six-team event features a scouting combine in front of MLB scouts and college recruiters, followed by a five-day tournament at the historic Hiram Bithorn Stadium.
 The players were selected by Alomar Sports Inc. and the Puerto Rico Baseball Federation after six tryouts across the island.

-Alomar created a similar program in Toronto for the Blue Jays called Tournament 12, and it was his goal to institute the same concept back home.
-Mission accomplished.
-The new program comes at crucial time in the island's recovery; it's been almost a year since Hurricane Maria devastated Puerto Rico.
+Alomar created a similar program in Toronto for the Blue Jays called Tournament 12, and it was his goal to institute the same concept on his island.
+His latest baseball dream will benefit Puerto Rico's youth the most.

 Jesse Sanchez, who has been writing for MLB.com since 2001, is a national reporter based in Phoenix.
 Follow him on Twitter @JesseSanchezMLB and Facebook.